 I researched this problem further and gathered some insights:

-- Remember, it’s not just you who’s struggling to sleep, or waking before you’d like.
+- Remember, it’s not just you who’s struggling to sleep, or waking too early.
 Keeping this loosely in mind can help transform your sleepless anxiety into acceptance, which of course then helps you doze off.

 - If you’re too hot, your rest will definitely suffer.
 With a suggested range of 60-67 degrees Fahrenheit (15-19C), the ideal bedroom temperature might be cooler than you imagine.
 Open a window before you snuggle down… but obviously avoid sleeping in a draft.
 And if you get up (for example to use the bathroom) in the small hours, take the opportunity to close that window before the dawn chorus gets going.

 - Talking of physical surroundings, last year I came up with a checklist for creating a serene bedroom.
-It’s one of several free resources for my newsletter subscribers.
 Making sure your bedroom is dark, so unwanted morning light can’t creep in, will help you not to wake up so early.

 - There is plenty of anecdotal evidence that a full moon might mess with your sleep.
-The next is June 28th: consider marking your calendar and don’t be too spooked if your shut-eye is disturbed then.
+Here’s a list of when full moon occurs: consider marking your calendar and don’t be too spooked if your shut-eye is disturbed then.

 - It’s probably not too much light that’s the problem, but the wrong types of light at the wrong times of day.
 This article encourages natural morning light and recommends avoiding artificial evening light sources.

 - Don’t take what I say here as medical advice!
 If this is a chronic problem for you, talk to your doctor.
 Remember to revisit your allergy medications in case they’re not adequate, or are interfering with your sleep.

 - If you’re waking too early but want to give getting back to sleep a try, check out the tips and discussion here.